-The Kaffir lime tree (Citrus hystrix) is commonly grown for use in Asian cuisine.
-While this dwarf citrus tree, reaching up to 5 feet tall, can be grown outdoors (year round in zones 9-10), it is best suited for indoors.
-The Kaffir lime tree thrives in potted environments and would benefit from placement out on the patio or deck; however, its container needs to provide adequate drainage.
+The Kaffir* lime tree (Citrus hystrix), also known as makrut lime, is commonly grown for use in Asian cuisine.
+While this dwarf citrus tree, reaching up to 5 feet (1.5 m.) tall, can be grown outdoors (year-round in USDA zones 9-10), it is best suited for indoors.
+The Kaffir lime tree thrives in potted environments and would benefit from placement out on the patio or deck, however, its container needs to provide adequate drainage.

 Kaffir Lime Leaves